MichaelClerx/cellml-validation/models_1_0/README.md

 Note that all models from both sets should validate, but software is free to complain about models from `unit_conversion_inconvertible` on other grounds.
 None of the files in `valid` should require unit conversion.

+## Deka and deca

+Although `deca` is the SI unit spelling, and `deka` is the youessian spelling (which is actually closer to the original greek), CellML 1.0 only allows `deka`.
+However, as it allows the SI spelling for all predefined units it seems to make sense to allow `deca` too.

 ## Empty units elements

 The CellML spec says: